SpotIM/spotim-integration-docs/social-kit/README.md

 # Spot.IM Social Kit

-The Spot.IM Social Kit consists of two components: Conversations and Popular in the Community.
-These components allow your users to create comments and view popular community-generated content.
-You can also use the Social Kit to import comments from a variety of social platforms including Facebook, WordPress, and Disqus.
+The Spot.IM Social Kit consists of two components: Conversation and Popular in the Community.
+These components allow your users to write comments and view popular community-generated content.

 If you are using WordPress, please see the [WordPress documentation page](wordpress/README.md).